waalbert/hackuci-tech-deliverable/README.md

 ## Development

 To start development, launch the development servers on the frontend and backend.
+Both development servers also support hot reload, so the instances are refreshed whenever relevant files are modified.

 ### Starting the frontend development server